 Best Wide Toe Box Cushioned Hiking Boots

 Here are some excellent wide toe box hiking shoes that have more cushion and a little more stability than in your typical barefoot shoe.
 I make regular use of this type of shoe for long hikes or difficult terrain.
+They are also favorites for people doing ultra hikes or multi-day backpacking treks.
 And they can be great for people who want a wide toe box but are not comfortable in the other features of barefoot shoes.

-Altra Lone Peak
+Altra Lone Peak – Extra Wide Friendly

-Water Resistant Options | Vegan | Sizes US Women’s 5.5 – US Men’s 16
+Waterproof Options | Vegan | Sizes US Women’s 5.5 – US Men’s 16

 The Lone Peak from Altra is a well loved zero drop trail and hiking shoe line that features a generously wide toe box and flat but cushioned outsole.
-They are one of, if not the best in terms of technical specs and have been used by many on major thru hikes and ultra trail running distances.
-In fact my old physical therapist is wearing the All Weather Mid (shown above) to hike Kilimanjaro right now!
+They are one of, if not the, best in terms of technical specs and have been used by many on major thru hikes and ultra trail running distances.
+A friend of mine borrowed my All Weather Mid (shown above right) to hike Kilimanjaro last year, and Justin wore the waterproof Lone Peak to backpack Yosemite!

 I find the shape and width of them to be an almost universally good fit and the thick sole can be a life saver for long distances or if you just need more sole underfoot.
-I wear the plain old Lone Peak most often, but they come in different heights and water resistances.
+They are secure through the midfoot and heel, but leave plenty of room in the toe box – just the way I like it!
+And the standard Lone Peak even has an extra wide option that has more upper material, to allow for a thicker foot.

 Sizing & Fit